-As is seen, the function $\Pi _{\mu \nu }^{\mathrm{OPE}}(p,q)$ depends on the local matrix elements of the $\phi $ meson.
-In the full LCSR method there would be non-local matrix elements, which after some transformations can be expressed using $\phi $ meson's distribution amplitudes of various twists and quark-gluon content.
-A reason behind of emerged situation is rather simple.
-Indeed, the meson $J/\psi $ is composed of $c$-quark and antiquark at $x$ which can be contracted only with $c$-antiquark and quark from $X$.
-As a result, remaining $s$-quark fields located at the same space-time position $x=0$ establish local matrix elements of the $\phi $ meson.
+As is seen, the function $\Pi _{\mu \nu }^{\mathrm{OPE}}(p,q)$ instead of $ \phi $ meson's distribution amplitudes depends on its local matrix elements.
+The emerged situation has simple explanation: The meson $J/\psi $ is composed of $c$ quark and antiquark at $x$ which can be contracted only with $c$ -antiquark and quark from the tetraquark $X$.
+As a result, remaining $s$ -quark fields in the current $J_{\nu }^{\dag }(0)$ located at the space-time position $x=0$ establish local matrix elements of the $\phi $ meson.

 To understand consequences of this situation, it is convenient to perform following transformations

 where $\Gamma ^{j}$ is the full set of Dirac matrices,